mitchweaver/bonsai/CONTRIBUTING.md

 ### List dependencies

 Triple check to make sure you have all of the dependencies listed.
-It's wise to test your port in a new chroot with only `bonsai-core` installed to make sure that it compiles.
+It's wise to test your port in a new chroot with only `@core` installed to make sure that it compiles.

 ### Do not list sub-dependencies